ktbolt/qt/file-explorer/README.md

-# qt example of create a file browser.
+# qt example of creating a file browser.